 Every Sunday, at either our morning or evening service, we take bread and wine, and reflect on what Jesus’ death means to each one of us.

 Each of our home groups meet regularly during the week and though each has its own character, time is given to Bible study, prayer and getting to know each other.
 We encourage all our members to at least ‘sign up’ to a home group as this is our primary means of pastoral care as well as a great opportunity to share and pray with a smaller group of people.
-We currently have eight evening groups, (most of which meet on Mondays or Tuesdays), and one daytime group.
+We currently have seven evening groups, (most of which meet on Mondays or Tuesdays), and one daytime group.

-In addition, there are also men’s and women’s groups which give further opportunities to discuss specific issues from a Biblical perspective.
+In addition, there are also men’s and women’s groups which give further opportunities to discuss specific matters from a Biblical perspective.